Research output per year

 Research activity per year

 Philip Cowan has worked on over 80 film and television productions, including; drama, documentary, dance/performance, and animation projects, working for BBC, ITV, C4, S4C, and numerous independent companies.
 As a Director of Photography he has shot on 35mm, S16mm, & various digital formats, collecting twenty international 'Best Short Film' awards, including two BAFTA Cymru awards.
 His work has been screened on network television, and at festivals worldwide.
-He began teaching in 1994 as a guest lecturer as various institutions, becoming a permanent member of staff at University of South Wales (formerly University of Wales Newport) in 2005.
-Since joining academia he has published a number of articles on cinematography, film authorship and aesthetics, and completed his PhD in 2016.
+He has taught as a guest lecturer at various institutions, across Europe, India and Africa.
+Since joining academia he has published a number of articles, and a book, on cinematography, film authorship and aesthetics.

 His practice-based work, which has been screened internationally, awarded twenty ‘best film’ festival awards world-wide, and his theory-based work, which analyses the work of classical and contemporary cinematographers, like Gregg Toland and Vittorio Storaro, examine the authorial role of the cinematographer in collaborative filmmaking.